-Action and Responsible Timing 2023/24 Annual Review Update (August 2024) Proposed Update Team(s) Team(s) 23/24 24/25 25/26 26/27 27/28 5.2.3 Develop and implement a plan to improve pedestrian experience.
+Action and Responsible Status Timing 2023/24 Annual Review Update (August 2024) Proposed Update Team(s) Team(s) 23/24 24/25 25/26 26/27 27/28 5.2.3 Develop and implement a plan to improve pedestrian experience.
 S&D I&E Not Started ~ ~ Project scheduled to begin in 2025/26.
 5.2.4 Investigate feasibility of Drummond Pass underpass.
 S&D I&E Not Started ~ ~ ~ ~ Project scheduled to begin in 2024/25.
 5.2.5 Implement Vincent Wayfinding Signage Plan.
-I&E S&D On Track ~ ~ ~ The City and Studio Found have undertaken detailed design of the way signs to be installed in the City's town centres.
-In 2024/25, the City will undertake procurement to fabricate and install Wayfinding Signage in the City's town centres.
-CONN ECTED & HEALTHY COMMUNIT Y 5.3.1 Support local Town Team and community to deliver activation and community initiatives in the Pickle District.
-C&B On Track ~ ~ ~ ~ ~ 2023/24 Town Team Grant application has been approved for the compublic artworks that function as bike racks.
-The bespoke bike racks will original turnstiles from HBF Park site and will be installed at Pickle Park be completed by June 2025.
+I&E S&D On Track ~ ~ ✓ The City and Studio Found have undertaken detailed design of the wayfinding signs to be installed in the City's town centres.
+In 2024/25, the City will undertake procurement to fabricate and install the Wayfinding Signage in the City's town centres.
+CONN ECTED & HEALTHY COMMUNIT Υ 5.3.1 Support local Town Team and community to deliver activation and community initiatives in the Pickle District.
+C&B On Track ~ ✓ ✓ ✓ ~ 2023/24 Town Team Grant application has been approved for the commission of public artworks that function as bike racks.
+The bespoke bike racks will re-purpose original turnstiles from HBF Park site and will be installed at Pickle Park.
+Project to be completed by June 2025.
 THRIV ING PLACES 5.4.1 Collaborate with The Pickle District Town Team to implement art for artlets.
-S&D I&E On Track ~ ~ ~ The Pickle District have 'Pickle Poles' artwork has acquired approval free Roads and the install details are being finalised.
-Anticipated project corr August 2024.
+S&D I&E On Track ~ ~ ~ The Pickle District have 'Pickle Poles' artwork has acquired approval from Main Roads and the install details are being finalised.
+Anticipated project completion August 2024.
 Will investigate commission of additional artwork.
 5.4.2 Explore opportunities for pedestrian laneways between Douglas Street and Cleaver Street.
 S&D I&E Not Started ~ ~ ~ ~ Project scheduled to begin in 2024/25.
-5.4.3 Implement Pickle District gateways .
+5.4.3 Implement Pickle District gateways.
 S&D I&E Not Started ~ ~ ~ Project scheduled to begin in 2025/26.
-5.4.4 Retain creative industry S&D I&E On Track ~ ~ ~ ~ ~ Administration have had early discussions with the developers of the S Quarter development regarding percent for art contribution and the incl cultural infrastructure.
+5.4.4 Retain creative industry S&D I&E On Track ~ ~ ~ ~ ~ Administration have had early discussions with the developers of the Sir Charles Quarter development regarding percent for art contribution and the inclusion of cultural infrastructure.
 Conversations will be ongoing in 2024/25.
 5.4.5 Support the implementation of the Vibrant Public Spaces Policy.
-S&D I&E On Track ~ ~ ~ ~ ~ Zero Vibrant Public Space applications were submitted in the Pickle Dis 2023/24.
-SENS ITIVE DESIGN 1 5.5.1 Develop and implement streetscape style guide S&D I&E Not Started ~ ~ Project scheduled to begin in 2024/25.
-ATIVE AND ACCOUNTABLE 5.6.1 Investigate opportunities for Business Enhancement Grants.
-S&D C&B On Track ~ ~ ~ ~ ~ The inaugural round of the Business Enhancement Grants was held in Five applications were received in the West Perth neighbourhood which the Pickle district of which three were successful.
-Two of the three successful applications were completed and have bee below:
+S&D I&E On Track ~ ~ ~ √ ~ Zero Vibrant Public Space applications were submitted in the Pickle District area in 2023/24.
+SENS ITIVE DESIGN 5.5.1 Develop and implement streetscape style guide S&D I&E Not Started ~ √ Project scheduled to begin in 2024/25.
+INNO ATIVE AND ACCOUNTABLE 5.6.1 Investigate opportunities for Business Enhancement Grants.
+S&D C&B On Track ~ ~ ~ ~ ~ The inaugural round of the Business Enhancement Grants was held in 2023/24.
+Five applications were received in the West Perth neighbourhood which includes the Pickle district of which three were successful.
+Two of the three successful applications were completed and have been detailed below: